-The Battle of the Denmark Strait, also known as the Iceland Battle, was a brief naval engagement of little more than a quarter of an hour.
-It was a clash of titans in which the largest warships in the world were put to the test, and it will be remembered as a battle that ended in the sinking of a mythic ship.
+The Battle of the Denmark Strait was a brief naval engagement that lasted a little more than a quarter of an hour.
+It was a true clash of titans in which the largest warships in the world were put to the test, and it will be remembered as a battle that ended in the sinking of one of the most famous ships ever.

-In the early morning of 24 May, the weather improved and the visibility increased.
-The German battle group maintained a course of 220º and a speed of 28 knots, when at 0525, the Prinz Eugen's hydrophones detected propeller noises of two ships on her port side.
-At 0537 the Germans sighted what they first thought to be a light cruiser at about 19 miles (35,190 meters / 38,480 yards) on port side.
+In the early morning of 24 May, as the first lights of dawn were about to appear in the sky, the weather improved and the visibility increased.
+The German battle group maintained a course of 220º and a speed of 28 knots, when at approximately 0530, Prinz Eugen's hydrophones picked up propeller noises of two ships on her port side.
+At this time the German radars still returned no echo.
+Minutes passed, when at 0537 the Germans sighted what they first thought to be a light cruiser at about 19 miles (35,190 metres / 38,480 yards) on port side.
 At 0543, another unidentified unit was sighted to port, and thereafter the alarm was given aboard the Bismarck and Prinz Eugen.
 Aboard the Bismarck the identification of the enemy ships was uncertain, and they were now both mistakenly thought to be heavy cruisers.
-Correct identification at this time was vital in order to choose the right type of shells.
-Prinz Eugen's First Artillery Officer (I.A.O.), Lieutenant-Commander Paulus Jasper, also believed the approaching ships to be cruisers and ordered to load 20.3cm high explosive shells.1 At this point, the British warships (in reality the battlecruiser Hood and the battleship Prince of Wales) were approaching the German battle group on a course of 280º at 28 knots.
+Correct identification at this time was of great importance in order to choose the right type of shells.
+Prinz Eugen's First Artillery Officer (I.A.O.), Korvettenkapitän Paulus Jasper, also believed the approaching ships to be cruisers and ordered to load 20.3-cm high explosive shells (Spgr.
+L/4,7).1 At this point, the British warships (in reality the battlecruiser Hood and the battleship Prince of Wales) were approaching the German battle group on a course of 280º at 28 knots.
 Vice-Admiral Holland, aboard the Hood, familiar with the vulnerability of his battlecruiser in long range combat, was probably trying to get closer quickly before opening fire.
 Admiral Lütjens did not have any other choice but to accept the combat.

-Due to the similar silhouettes of the German ships, at 0549 Holland ordered his ships to both engage the leading German ship (the Prinz Eugen) believing she was the Bismarck.
+Due to the similar silhouettes of the German ships, at 0549 Holland ordered both of his ships to engage the leading German ship (the Prinz Eugen) believing she was the Bismarck.
 After this, the British ships made a 20º turn to starboard on a new course of 300º.
 At 0552, just before opening fire, Holland correctly identified the Bismarck at last, and ordered his force to shift target to the right-hand ship, but for some reason Hood kept tracking the leading ship.
-Aboard the Prince of Wales, however, they correctly targeted the Bismarck which followed in Prinz Eugen's wake a mile or so behind.
-Suddenly, at 0552½, and from a distance of about 12.5 miles (23,150 meters / 25,330 yards), the Hood opened fire, followed by the Prince of Wales half a minute later at 0553.
-Both ships opened fire with their forward turrets (4 x 38 cm + 6 x 35.6 cm), since their after turrets could not be brought to bear due to the ships' unfavourable angle of approach.
-Admiral Lütjens immediately signalled to Group North: "Am in a fight with two heavy units".
+Aboard the Prince of Wales, however, the Gunnery Officer Lieutenant-Commander Colin McMullen, correctly targeted the Bismarck which followed in Prinz Eugen's wake a mile or so behind.
+Suddenly, at 0552½, and from a distance of about 12.5 miles (23,150 metres / 25,330 yards), the Hood opened fire, followed by the Prince of Wales half a minute later at 0553.
+Both ships opened fire with their forward turrets (4 x 15-inch + 6 x 14-inch), since their after turrets could not be brought to bear due to the ships' unfavourable angle of approach.
+The Germans finally realized they were facing enemy capital ships, and Admiral Lütjens immediately signalled to Group North: "Am in a fight with two heavy units".
 The first salvo from Prince of Wales landed over and astern of Bismarck.
 Afterwards, Prince of Wales started suffering the first of many mechanical problems, as "A" turret's no. 1 gun broke down temporarily and could not fire anymore.
 Her second, third and fourth salvoes fell over Bismarck.
 Hood's first two salvoes fell short from Prinz Eugen throwing some splinters and much water on board.

 Jot Dora!
 The Bismarck Opens Fire.